Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 How do you, as a company/team, make sure you're working on the right things?

+Are you profitable?
+If not, how does this affect what you can do?
+What’s your planned timeline for becoming profitable?

 ## Salary

 What is the salary range for this position?
 Bonuses, stock options, relocation packages, signing bonuses, vacation days, etc.

+## Career Development

+How are the salaries of developers raised?

+What are my professional perspectives?
+Career and compensation ones?

+Does your company support continuing education?
+How?
+There are multiple ways they can do that, either by supporting going back to university, paying for MOOCs (e.g. Udacity, Coursera), buying books, education subscriptions, ...

+In what other ways do you support career development?

+## Community Involvement

+Do you contribute to open source projects?
+Which projects?
+Which teams work on open source?
+Do you work mostly in the community or do you have a private fork?

+Do your employees speak at conferences about your work?

+Are employees encouraged to go speak at conferences?

+Do you cover travel to conferences?
+How many conferences a year do devs typically go to?

+## Diversity

+How diverse is your team?
+Do you have a diversity commitment?
+The importance of the question varies depending on which group you belong to.
+But do ask this question if you belong to the majority as well.
+You will help the minorities by doing so.
+Also you will help companies to start thinking in the right direction.
+A well-balanced team will benefit everyone: the business, the team, the majorities and the minorities.

 ## Miscellaneous